zdh2292390/Copyright-Detective/readme.md

 The same **Custom Prompt** option is available on the **Whole PDF Analysis** tab.
 Whatever template you supply is injected into every chunk before the model is asked to continue it, so you can drive consistent jailbreak persuasion experiments across long-form documents without losing control over the framing.

+### Multi-run diversity diagnostics

+When you request multiple inference runs, the results page now augments the similarity stats with **output diversity diagnostics**.
+The tool aggregates all generated samples, computes their Shannon entropy (both in raw bits and as a percentage of the theoretical maximum), and highlights how much probability mass collapses onto the most common continuation.
+A ranked table plus bar chart surfaces the top-$k$ variants so you can quickly spot mode collapse or suspiciously stable reproductions that may hint at residual memorisation.

+If the entropy stays low or a single continuation dominates the distribution, the interface raises an inline warning to encourage deeper investigation (e.g., bumping temperature or trying alternative prompts).

 ## Jailbreak Persuasion Probe

 This new page helps you design and evaluate jailbreak/persuasion prompts in a safety-first manner.
 It analyzes prompts for risky indicators (e.g., location-based extraction or exact-length replication) and provides compliant alternatives and refusal templates.
 The probe only performs meta-analysis and does not request or display copyrighted text.